 Keeping in mind the tax implications of where you invest can also help you allocate this extra money where it fits best with your plan.

 If you get a bonus this year, you can help grow your retirement savings with SoFi Invest®.
-It’s easy to set up an Active Invest account and open a traditional or Roth IRA with SoFi.
+It’s easy to set up an Active Invest account and open a traditional or Roth IRA online with SoFi.
 With either an active or automated approach to investing in these retirement accounts, you can choose from a wide range of investment options and services, such as speaking with financial professionals at no additional cost.
 Learn more about how to take control of your retirement with SoFi Invest.

 Is it good to put your bonus into a 401k?